AAC Costume Contest 2018 Rules

 - To enter the Costume Contest your character(s) must originate from a Japanese Anime, Manga, or Video Game.
 We have a separate contest for other media that also presents with the Masquerade.
 If you have a character in your performance group that is not Japanese in origin (example: We would like a Lady Gaga cosplay to walk across the stage to help with the punch line of this joke.)
 Please contact the Coordinators with more details or any questions.

 - Each person participating in the Costume Contest may only perform in one entree.
 If you choose to participate in two entrees then both groups risk disqualification.

 - Only Staff, and participants are allowed in the staging area back stage, unless a minor is participating and their guardian wishes to accompany them.

 - No overly sexulized acts or inappropriate language will be allowed.
 This is a family friendly convention, please keep all Presentations to a PG-13 rating.
 Failure to do so will result in an immediate disqualification and you will be put in jeopardy of being allowed to enter again.

 - All costumes must follow the convention dress code.

-- The Masquerade has 3 skill categories, you must select one.
+- The Costume Contest has 3 skill categories, you must select one.
 If you have a mixed skill level group you will compete at the highest members level.
 Example; A group of 3 has 2 novice and a master members.
 The group would compete at the master level.
 You are always welcome to select a higher skill level than you qualify for.
 If it is discovered you are competing at a level lower than what your qualify for you will be disqualified.